SuttonNet

 Good or bad?

+You tell if a tree is good or bad by its fruit.
 Big Tech alleges that its removal of content is done 'for the public good'.
-Yet actions like those above hinder fair discussion, debate and research.
+Yet actions like those we cited above only hinder fair discussion, debate and research.
 They create a fear of posting certain content in case of being 'cancelled'.
 They suggest a uniform 'public opinion' which does not exist.
+They create an appearance of uniformity by deleting dissent and allow vicious slurs to be posted against dissenters.

 Diane Sutton